 Hummus tastes great with so many different things.
 If I’m honest, I am happy to just dive right in to a big bowl of this stuff!
 But the bagel bread chips are too good to leave out and I could easily just keep on dipping all day long…

 There are so many choices when it comes to choosing what to eat with hummus since it can go well with so many different things, these falafel samosas for instance, make a great pairing.
-As do these herby flatbreads I made with a pizza hummus.

 You can eat hummus with pitta bread as a dip, in wraps, with salad, this list is endless.
 Hummus is great for weaning babies too, as it makes the perfect nutritious dip to eat with vegetable sticks.
 Just be sure to alter your recipe to leave out the salt and make your hummus without tahini if you’re concerned about allergies or if the baby is under 12 months old.